 - If you’ve been cleared of all typical infertility diagnoses AND you’ve successfully conceived and carried a child in the past (secondary infertility) we’ll begin exploring immuno-related infertility.

-- If you’ve had miscarriages in the past and are using IVF to increase your fertility chances, we’ll recommend using PGS or PGD to select the healthiest and most viable embryos for transfer day
+- If you’ve had miscarriages in the past and are using IVF to increase your fertility chances, we may recommend using PGT to select the healthiest and most viable embryos for transfer day

 Consider Fertility Counseling to Help You Cope with Miscarriage

 Aside from the physical diagnoses and testing that will occur, your emotional well-being matters.